willianantunes/b2c-auth-playground/README.md

 Just playing a bit around with Azure B2C.

-I'm exploring, so don't consider this project as a real one.
+I'm exploring, so do not consider this project as a real one (if you look at the code, you're going to laugh, haha).
 This is far to be considered a production-ready one.

 ## Samples